DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 comprising both user documentation (requirements, installation, getting started, user manual, release notes) and developer documentation (with a development guide and API documentation within the code, e.g. using Doxygen) (Lee 2018).
-(9) The **license** under which the software is distributed must be defined and ensure public code availability and free use, at least for academic purposes.
+(9) The **license** under which the software is distributed must be defined.
+Publicly funded software should be published under a Free and Open Source Software license by default, although exceptions to this might apply (e.g., excluding commercial use).
 (10) **Dependencies** on libraries and technologies must be defined.

 We acknowledge that some additional criteria have to be evaluated under